guyinatuxedo/nightmare/modules/41-house_of_force/bkp16_cookbook/readme.md

 #### Libc Infoleak

 The next infoleak we will need will be a libc infoleak.
 Next up, let's see what happens when we allocate space to a recipe, free it, then make a new ingredient.
-Let's see exactly how the data is layed out when this happens:
+Let's see exactly how the data is laid out when this happens:

 ```
 gef➤  r